lucyvost/distorted_diffusion/README.md

 ZINC Subset: Hosted here (link to be added).

 # Models
-The dataset augmentation method has been tested on the following models:
+Our conditional method has been tested on the following models:

 EDM (E(3) Diffusion Model)